 Performed When Necessary

 The sonogram gives your physician just one more tool for diagnosing pregnancy complications and other abnormalities in your reproductive system.
 Insurance usually pays for an ultrasound when it’s medically necessary.

-When it comes to discerning more complicated issues in your reproductive organs that don’t have anything to do with pregnancy, however, a sonogram can prove invaluable.
+When it comes to discerning more complicated issues in your reproductive organs that don’t have anything to do with a pregnancy, however, a sonogram can prove invaluable.
 With the exception of the internal vaginal probe, the ultrasound is entirely non-invasive and carries no known risks.
-As with any internal exam, however, the risk of infection always is present, which is why you need to allow only your trusted OBGYN and their team at gynecology clinic Midtown to perform internal tests that demand equipment sterility.
+As with any internal exam, however, the risk of infection always is present, which is why you need to allow only your trusted OBGYN and their team at the Midtown gynecology clinic to perform internal tests that demand equipment sterility.